six-group/six-webcomponents/libraries/ui-library/src/components/six-theme-switcher/readme.md

 # six-theme-switcher

 A simple icon button that toggles between light and dark themes.
-Works with six-root's theme management system.
+Syncs with six-root's theme management system when present, and toggles the data-six-theme attribute directly otherwise.

 <!-- EXAMPLES -->